philip-lambert/word-ladder/README.md

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

 ## Performance
-When loading the dictionary invalid words are ignored.
+Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
-I did consider ignoring words that aren't 100% uppercase, but this takes the number of entries down to only 39.
+I did consider ignoring words that have lowercase letters, but this takes the number of example entries down to only 39.
 Also I think it's a useful feature if the app is not case sensitive.
 Breadth first vs djikstra?

 ## Techniques